glpi-project/doc/source/modules/administration/groups.rst

 A group is attached to the entity in which it is created and can then be visible in sub-entities.

-From the list of groups, a group can be imported from a LDAP directory via |addUserLdap|  if external authentication is used and the "Auth and sync update" authorization is granted in profile.
+From the list of groups, a group can be imported from a LDAP directory via the *LDAP directory link* button if external authentication is used and the "Auth and sync update" authorization is granted in profile.
 The assignment of users to groups will be automatic, see :doc:`Profiles </modules/administration/profiles/profiles>`.
 If several directories are configured, the choice between directories is proposed, otherwise the search form is directly accessible.

 Depending on how you search for groups (see: doc: `Authenticating users from LDAP directories </modules/configuration/authentification/ldap>`), a **Search filter in groups** and/or a **User search filter** appear: these allow to refine the list to be imported.
 If GLPI is used in multi-entities, it is necessary to select the destination entity of the group as well as its visibility in the sub-entities.